Gricel-lee/Quartet-MRS-DSL/README.md

 ### 2 Create Xtext model

-Go to File > New > Other > Xtext > Xtext Project From Existing Ecore Models > Add the .genmodel and select Scenario as Entry rule > Next > Finish
+Go to File > New > Other > Xtext > Xtext Project From Existing Ecore Models > Add the .genmodel and select **Scenario as Entry rule** > Next > Finish
+(make sure Scenario is the entry rule or it would create a differnt root for the model)

 ![image](https://user-images.githubusercontent.com/63869574/157304022-08fef1ad-3a43-4f4f-aabd-13ee6c6224ef.png)